-Q How should item 18.1 of Annex I on disclosure of major holdings be interpreted, in particular in relation to third country issuers?
+Q How should item 18.1 of Annex I26 on disclosure of major holdings be interpreted, in particular in relation to third country issuers?

-A) ESMA considers that the reference to "the issuer's national law" in item 18.1 of Annex I, should be interpreted as follows:

-b) When the issuer is not admitted to trading on an EU regulated market and the provisions of the Transparency Directive do not apply, the information to be included under item 18.1 of Annex I is that which is notifiable according to the issuer's country of incorporation law.
+- A) ESMA considers that the reference to "the issuer's national law" in item 18.1 of Annex I, should be interpreted as follows: - a) When the issuer is admitted to trading on an EU regulated market and the provisions of Transparency Directive 2004/109/EC27 as implemented by the Member State apply, the information that the issuer provides to fulfil the requirements of the Transparency Directive should be included in the prospectus to satisfy item 18.1 of Annex I; - b) When the issuer is not admitted to trading on an EU regulated market and the provisions of the Transparency Directive do not apply, the information to be included under item 18.1 of Annex I is that which is notifiable according to the issuer's country of incorporation law.